finos/rune-dsl/documentation/rosetta-modelling-component.md

 1. and - e.g. `5>6 and true`
 1. or - e.g. `5>6 or true`

-## List Operator
+## List

-### List

-A list is an ordered collection of items.
+A list is an ordered collection of items of the same data type (basic, complex or enumeration).
 A path expression that refers to an attribute with multiple [cardinality](#cardinality) will result in a list of values.
-If a chained path expression contains multiple attributes with multiple cardinality, the result is a flattened list.
+If a chained [path expression](#path-expression) contains multiple attributes with multiple cardinality, the result is a flattened list.
 For example (as extracted from the `Qualify_CashTransfer` function):

 ```
 businessEvent -> primitives -> transfer -> cashTransfer